mahmoud0x01/sysinfo_tel/README.md

 # sysinfo_tel

-This script periodically sends important system usage information to a specified Telegram bot as a message.
+This script periodically sends important system usage information to a specified Telegram bot as a message to send it to specific Telegram User.
 It is designed to run with superuser privileges and can help monitor the system's performance remotely.

 ## Features